 Unlike typical behavioral interviews with multiple short questions, a PEI focuses on ONE story for 15-20 minutes.
 The interviewer asks increasingly detailed follow-ups, making it hard to use generic or embellished stories.

-Prepare at least 3 stories - one for each PEI dimension (Personal Impact, Entrepreneurial Drive, Inclusive Leadership).
+Prepare at least 4 stories - one for each PEI dimension (Connection, Drive, Leadership, Growth).
 Each story should withstand 15-20 minutes of probing.
 Practice telling them out loud with behavioral interview practice.

 A strong story might demonstrate multiple dimensions, but prepare distinct stories for each.
 Interviewers may ask for a different example if your story doesn't clearly fit their dimension.
 Having 4-5 stories gives you flexibility.